Suzuki Roadside Assistance

 Free 12 Months Breakdown Cover On A New Suzuki

-Suzuki obviously builds some of the most reliable cars that you can currently buy – but owners sometimes lose their keys; anyone can get a flat tyre; and it’s possible to take your eye off the ball and suddenly realise that you’ve run out of fuel.
+Our cars come with award-winning reliability as standard - but owners sometimes lose their keys; anyone can get a flat tyre; and it’s possible to take your eye off the ball and suddenly realise that you’ve run out of fuel.

 For those eventualities – and more – there’s always Suzuki Assistance.